SofthouseVxo/Education/courses/android-dev/lectures/lecture-android-dev-1-intro.md

 ### Prerequisites:

 - Some fundamentals of the Java programming language like Packages, Objects & classes.
-- XML (Extensible Markup Language)
+- XML (Extensible Markup Language).
+- Practical database design.

 ---